 Hyperphosphatemia can also occur with excessive oral phosphate administration and occasionally with overzealous use of enemas containing phosphate.

 Calcium carbonate and calcium acetate are frequently used as phosphate binders.
-But their use requires close monitoring because of the possibility of excessive calcium × phosphate product causing vascular calcification in dialysis patients taking calcium-containing binders.
+But their use requires close monitoring because of the possibility of excessive calcium × phosphate product causing vascular calcification in patient on dialysis who are taking calcium-containing binders.

-A phosphate-binding resin without calcium, sevelamer, is widely used in dialysis patients in doses of 800 to 2400 mg orally 3 times a day with meals.
-Lanthanum carbonate is another phosphate binder that lacks calcium and is used in dialysis patients.
+A phosphate-binding resin without calcium, sevelamer, is widely used in patients on dialysis.
+It is given in doses of 800 to 2400 mg orally 3 times a day with meals.
+Lanthanum carbonate is another phosphate binder that lacks calcium and is used in patients on dialysis.
 It is given in doses of 500 to 1000 mg orally 3 times a day with meals.

-Sucroferric oxyhydroxide combines the need many dialysis patients have for elemental iron with phosphate binding.
+Sucroferric oxyhydroxide combines elemental iron with phosphate binding because many patients on dialysis need both.
 It is given in doses of 500 mg orally 3 times a day with meals.

-Hemodialysis does remove some phosphate, but not enough to allow most patients with end-stage renal disease to avoid significant hyperphosphatemia without dietary interventions.
+Hemodialysis Hemodialysis In hemodialysis, a patient’s blood is pumped into a dialyzer containing 2 fluid compartments configured as bundles of hollow fiber capillary tubes or as parallel, sandwiched sheets of semipermeable... read more does remove some phosphate, but not enough to allow most patients with end-stage renal disease to avoid significant hyperphosphatemia without dietary interventions.

 Saline diuresis can be used to enhance phosphate elimination in cases of acute hyperphosphatemia in patients with intact kidney function.
 Hemodialysis can lower phosphate levels in cases of severe acute hyperphosphatemia.